 10. The Grand Canyon, Arizona

-Arizona’s colossal Grand Canyon is 277 miles long, up to 18 miles wide in some places and a mile deep.
+A list of the best hikes in North America could not be complete without Arizona’s colossal Grand Canyon, which is 277 miles long, up to 18 miles wide in some places and a mile deep.
 Carved by the Colorado River, the magnificently vast and rigorous landscape of this steep-sided canyon is a trekkers paradise as well as one of North America’s most recognisable landmarks.

 Two of the most popular trails here are the South Kaibab Trail and the Bright Angel Trail, both boasting spectacular views of the Grand Canyon in all its glory.